Finametrix/passport-http-header-token/README.md

 ## Install

-    $ npm install passport-local
+    $ npm install passport-http-header-token

 ## Usage

 #### Configure Strategy

-The local authentication strategy authenticates users using a username and password.
-The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user.
+The http header token authentication strategy authenticates users using a token.
+The strategy requires a `verify` callback, which accepts the credential and calls `done` providing a user.

-    passport.use(new LocalStrategy(
+    passport.use(new HTTPHeaderTokenStrategy(
-      function(username, password, done) {
+      function(token, done) {
-        User.findOne({ username: username }, function (err, user) {
+        User.findOne({ token: token }, function (err, user) {
           if (err) { return done(err); }
           if (!user) { return done(null, false); }
-          if (!user.verifyPassword(password)) { return done(null, false); }
           return done(null, user);
         });
       }